Bera Ivanishvili

 Bera Ivanishvili (ბერა ივანიშვილი; born 23 December 1994), also known as simply Bera, is a Georgian singer, rapper, songwriter, record producer, and entrepreneur.
-Bera established his music career in both Georgia and the United States, and is additionally the founder of the Georgian record label and production studio Georgian Dream.
+Ivanishvili established his music career in both Georgia and the United States, and is additionally the founder of the Georgian record label and production studio Georgian Dream.

 Early life

 Ivanishvili was born in Paris on 23 December 1994 to Georgian parents Bidzina Ivanishvili and Ekaterine Khvedelidze.
 His family returned to Georgia after his birth, settling in Tbilisi.
 Ivanishvili is the second of four children; his siblings include brothers Uta and Tsotne, and sister Gvantsa.
 He was born with the condition albinism; Ivanishvili's brother Tsotne also has the condition.

 Career

 Ivanishvili began experimenting with music as a child, and was classically trained.
 By age four, he could play piano, drums, and the violin.
 Ivanishvili went on to begin his music career officially in 2010, working with producers such as Rodney Jerkins, and later released his debut single "My Favourite Things" in 2011.
 Later in 2011, Ivanishvili founded the record label and music studio Georgian Dream Studio, where he worked with other Georgian musicians such as Nina Sublatti.
 The name went on to become influential in Georgian society, with his father Bidzina Ivanishvili launching his political party of the same name around the same time.
 Bera released the single "Georgian Dream" in support of his father's political aspirations.
 In 2012, Ivanishvili released his debut studio album Gpirdepi.
 In 2018, Ivanishvili received widespread attention after releasing the single "Legalize".
 The song sought to protest the restrictive drug laws passed by the Parliament of Georgia, and stand in solidarity with protesters demonstrating against the violent anti-drug raids by police forces at nightclubs such as Bassiani.

 Bera collaborated with Kiff No Beat on their song "Ne Change Rien", Patoranking on "Fire to the Sun" and "Wilmer".

+As of 2023, Bera and his wife maintain a major presence on TikTok, with more than 7m followers.